How to avoid unexpected moving charges

-Everyone has heard stories about other peoples moving disasters or how other people have felt scammed by moving companies.
-The big question most people have is: “How do I avoid that happening to me?”
-The quick answer is: use a company who is reputable, understand the service you are contracting, have realistic expectations and make sure you have good communication with the moving company you choose to use.
+Everyone has heard stories about other people’s moving disasters or how other people have felt scammed by moving companies.
+Most people have a big question: “How do I avoid that happening to me?”
+The quick answer is: use a reputable company, understand the service you are contracting, have realistic expectations, and communicate well with the moving company you choose to use.
 Using an unknown or inexperienced company can lead to many unknown problems.
-If you surprise your mover, it really should be no surprise to you that the mover would want to change the quote to deal with the new surprise they just encountered or became aware of.
-We are going to run through some of the most common “unexpected moving charges” that people run into below and how to help you avoid them from becoming unexpected.
+If you surprise your mover, it really should be no surprise that they would want to change the quote to deal with the new surprise they just encountered or became aware of.
+We will run through some of the most common “unexpected moving charges” that people run into below and how to help you avoid them from becoming unexpected.

 Realistic moving expectations

 While you may not be a mover yourself or have much experience with moving, like anything you purchase, you have to understand the basics about what you are buying.
-Most surprises are due to consumer ignorance or lack of understanding how the moving service works that they are ordering.
-Customers have their own ideas of how moving should work, and expect that moving companies should operate that way they think, instead of the way the industry really works.
-I would hazard a very educated guess and can tell you from firsthand experience, that most arguments between moving companies and customers like yourself are due to this.
-A good number of customer surprise arguments, are customers telling moving companies that the industry standard or the companies policy is wrong and should be done differently because they do not agree with it.
-Remember: nobody is asking whether you agree with industry standard.
+Most surprises are due to consumer ignorance or lack of understanding of how the moving service works that they are ordering.
+Customers have their own ideas of how moving should work and expect that moving companies should operate the way they think, instead of the way the industry really works.
+I would make a very educated guess and can tell you from firsthand experience that most arguments between moving companies and customers like yourself are due to this.
+A good number of customer surprise arguments are customers telling moving companies that the industry standard or the company policy is wrong and should be done differently because they do not agree with it.
+Remember: nobody is asking whether you agree with industry standards.
 As long as you think this way, you are most likely the problem and are the cause of your own surprise.
 A little education can solve a lot of problems and stop these arguments from ever occurring.

-When most moving companies give a quote they are giving it based on the information you are providing.
+When most moving companies give a quote, they give it based on the information you provide.
 Good information leads to good and accurate moving quotes.
 Bad or incomplete information leads to bad quotes and surprise charges.
-The same way you have expectations of your moving company, they have expectations of you, their customers.
+In the same way, you have expectations of your moving company, they have expectations of you, their customers.
 For a moving company to be considered good, they have to meet your expectations.
-The same applies to everyone else, to be considered a good customer, means you have to meet their expectations.
-What most people do not realize, is that most fights between customers and companies are due to the fact that one or both parties are not meeting the expectation.
-Making sure you are meeting the expectation of a good customer, will get you treated much better and have much better results, then meeting the bad customer expectation.
+The same applies to everyone else; to be considered a good customer means you have to meet their expectations.
+What most people do not realize is that most fights between customers and companies occur due to the fact that one or both parties do not meet the expectations.
+Making sure you are meeting the expectations of a good customer will get you treated much better and result in much better results than meeting bad customer expectations.
 Expectations work both ways and are extremely important.

-I like to think of it as if you are like dealing with a police officer.
+I like to think of it as if you are dealing with a police officer.
 Your ignorance of the law does not excuse the fact that you might have broken it.
-Having education of what you are requesting and understanding what you are hiring, is very important.
+It is very important to be educated about what you are requesting and understand what you are hiring.
 Your ignorance of the law could have costly consequences in the form of tickets and jail time.
-Your ignorance of not understanding the moving service that you are hiring could lead to the similar penalties in the form of: “unexpected moving charges”.
+Your ignorance of not understanding the moving service that you are hiring could lead to similar penalties in the form of “unexpected moving charges.”

-While this varies a little depending on the job you are requesting, here are the most common basic expectations any mover will have of any customer.
+While this varies slightly depending on the job you request, here are the most common basic expectations any mover will have of any customer.

-• You are supplying them with ALL the details that they will require for getting you a proper quote.
-That the information is 100% correct and will not be different when they show up to do the actual work.
-Better to supply too much information, let them decide what is important, then too little information and be caught with a surprise.
+• You are supplying them with ALL the details they will require to get you a proper quote.
+The information is 100% correct and will not be different when they show up to do the actual work.
+It is better to supply too much information and let them decide what is important than to provide too little information and be surprised.

-• All moving quotes are based on unhindered, easy access, assuming paved walkways to and from the truck, and that the object you are moving will easily fit through everywhere without an issue (no tight turns).
+• All moving quotes are based on unhindered, easy access, assuming paved walkways to and from the truck and that your moving object will easily fit through everywhere without an issue (no tight turns).
 If there is a tight spot, any steps or uneven walkway, like travelling over grass, make sure the movers know about it beforehand.
-Not when they arrive, otherwise that constitutes a surprise.
+Not when they arrive; otherwise, that constitutes a surprise.

-• Movers expect you to be waiting for them, not the other way around.
-To immediately start the job as soon as they arrive on site.
+• Movers expect you to be waiting for them, not vice versa.
+They expect you to start the job immediately when they arrive on site.
 Time is money!
-Unless your move is an all day job, they probably have other customers waiting for them behind you.
-Do not be surprised if they will not wait for you to show up if you are not there, or want to charge you waiting time if you make them wait.
+Unless your move is an all-day job, they probably have other customers waiting for them behind you.
+Do not be surprised if they will not wait for you to show up if you are not there or want to charge you for waiting time if you make them wait.
 You not being there or making them wait is a surprise to them.

 Surprised kid